mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

    - Remove the `CS_ANALYZER_IMAGE` variable from your CI file.
 The job scope is `.cs_common`.
 Note that instead of overriding this variable, you can use `CS_MAJOR_VERSION`.

-1. Remove any variables that are only applicable to Clair/Klar.
+1. Remove any variables that are only applicable to Clair.
 For a complete list of these variables, see the [available variables](#available-variables).
 1. Make any [necessary customizations](#customizing-the-container-scanning-settings) to the `Trivy` scanner.
 We strongly recommended that you minimize customizations, as they